valrus/tone_poem/README.md

 ## A Crazy Idea

 Code for a really long-shot, super-insane idea I had for a project involving Kivy and MIDI input.
+In short the idea is a Japanese-style RPG that teaches music theory.
+Currently it barely rises to the level of "tech demo," but it's OK as a proof of concept/demonstration that the basic idea could work.

 I used shadowmint's [kivy-buildout](https://github.com/shadowmint/kivy-buildout) as a starting point.
 Here's my very rough list of steps to get Kivy 1.8 stable working (modulo bugs in Kivy itself) with Python 3 and [python-rtmidi](https://pypi.python.org/pypi/python-rtmidi) in a buildout in OS X: